Sif (character): Earth X

 In the alternate Earth X reality, the Asgardians were actually aliens that were manipulated by the Celestials into believing they were the Gods of Norse myth.
 When the lie was revealed, "Sif" and the other Asgardians briefly resumed their alien form, but later returned to their Asgardian forms.

 Guardians of the Galaxy

 In the Guardians of the Galaxy timeline, by the 31st century Thor and Sif have a son named Woden Thorson.

 MC2

 Sif has an alternate, older, version of herself living in the MC2 universe.
 This version had to flee from her home world on Asgard when the planet devourer Galactus arrived to eat it, as seen in the Last Planet Standing miniseries.

 Mutant X

 In the Mutant X universe, Sif was one of many who fought the Beyonder and died.

+Ultimate Universe

+An alternate universe variant of Sif from Earth-6160 appears in the Ultimate Universe.
+This version is a servant of Loki who later becomes a member of the Ultimates.